nodejs/node/doc/api/zlib.md

 }).listen(1337);
 ```

-By default, the `zlib` methods with throw an error when decompressing
+By default, the `zlib` methods will throw an error when decompressing
 truncated data.
 However, if it is known that the data is incomplete, or
 the desire is to inspect only the beginning of a compressed file, it is
 possible to suppress the default error handling by changing the flushing